ohersi1/Pig-Game/README.md

 but losing their gained score for the turn if they roll a 1.
 Whoever gets a total score of 16 or more first wins.

 Things I learned or practiced in this project:
+* DOM Manipulation for example how to select an HTML element using Javascript and change the text.
+*